 Just as no two situations are the same, no two interventions are the same.
-There are however four general approaches to interrupting dangerous and self-destructive behavior.
+There are, however, four general approaches to interrupting dangerous and self-destructive behavior.

 The level of readiness to change and individual exhibits determine the intervention approach.
 This determination can be used with chemical addiction, process addiction, and some mental health disorders, including eating disorders.

 The family approach is a process, not an event.
 This approach rolls with resistance.
-It requires weeks of committed family coaching that in turn creates favorable, non-confrontational motivation that drives the person of concern to get necessary help and re-align with the family.
+It requires weeks of committed family coaching that in turn creates favorable, non-confrontational motivation that drives the person of concern to get the necessary help and re-align with the family.

-Families, friends, and employers have tried saying what is on our minds and it has not worked.
+Families, friends, and employers have tried saying what is on our minds, and it has not worked.
 It causes defenses and makes things worse.
 The only way to be heard is if it is coming from the heart.
 A letter is a valuable tool.
 It is a well-written script that offers the solution.

 Reading letters breaks through the addicted person’s protective defense of denial.
-Letters also help prevent distractions, spontaneous anger and freezing up.
+Letters also help prevent distractions, spontaneous anger, and freezing up.

-After presenting your letter the silence is broken, the secret is out, and you have forever spoiled any fun that may have been left in using.
-They are used at the intervention and they are used later by the treatment team.
+After presenting your letter, the silence is broken, the secret is out, and you have forever spoiled any fun that may have been left in using.
+They are used at the intervention, and they are used later by the treatment team.

 The letter should be no longer than one page and should take about two minutes to read.

-There are 3 parts to the letter:
+There are three parts to the letter:

 Part Two: Express Concern